memtrip/eosreach-android/android/README.md

 - pull to refresh on each data screen

 ### Bugs:
-Navigating back to the Accounts activity is clearing the balance fragment
+- Navigating back to the Accounts activity is clearing the balance fragment

+### Features:
+- Top up CPU